310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 no matter what, [reality] is never as [satisfactory] as a [dream].
 {% endbubble %}

-{% bubble Shinobu sighdrop %}
+{% bubble Shinobu frown2 %}
-Indeed… In that sense, the SSVRS was a groundbreaking invention.
+Indeed~… In that sense, the SSVRS was a groundbreaking invention.
 It allows us to experience dreams as dreams.

 I’m sure everyone would rather have a happy and convenient dream than an uncontrollable reality.
 {% endbubble %}

-{% bubble Chiaki v2 %}
+{% bubble Chiaki smileconfident %}
 But it’s the special effects of tokusatsu that turn a dream into a reality.
 Isn’t that right, Sengoku?
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu norsmile %}
 That is indeed true.
 I, too, had my dream become a reality for the first time thanks to that, but mostly because of Ryuseitai.

 And that would be — by becoming a true ninja.
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata norsmile %}
 by turning your [dream] into a [reality], yes? that is something chiaki has been doing since long ago.

 if there are no heroes in this world, then *we* will become the heroes.